 - Existential concerns, midlife crisis

-Psychotherapy Involves Overlapping Perspectives
+Psychotherapy In London Involves Overlapping Perspectives

 My Psychotherapy Approach, Philosophy & Style of Practice